 Carnegie’s James C. Gaither Junior Fellows Conference is a premier annual event held in Washington, DC, for young public policy professionals.
-This year’s conference will explore the erosion of civic norms and declining faith in political institutions in the United States.
-Light refreshments will be provided, and the event will conclude with a reception.
+This year’s conference explored the erosion of civic norms and declining faith in political institutions in the United States.

-This year’s conference will bring together leading thinkers and a select group of young domestic and foreign policy professionals from across the political spectrum to discuss how to address Americans’ waning commitment to bipartisan discourse and low confidence in government.
-The conference will include panels and speeches featuring notable experts as well as innovative breakout sessions and online polls that give participants the chance to directly engage experts and each other.
-Participating experts will draw upon their experiences dealing with democratic challenges both in the United States and abroad to shed light on how to rejuvenate American political discourse and institutions.
+This year’s conference brought together leading thinkers and a select group of young domestic and foreign policy professionals from across the political spectrum to discuss how to address Americans’ waning commitment to bipartisan discourse and low confidence in government.
+The conference included panels and speeches featuring notable experts as well as innovative breakout sessions and online polls that give participants the chance to directly engage experts and each other.
+Participating experts drew upon their experiences dealing with democratic challenges both in the United States and abroad to shed light on how to rejuvenate American political discourse and institutions.

 The James C. Gaither Junior Fellows Program extends special thanks to Young Professionals in Foreign Policy (YPFP).